dapino/superheroes-spa/README.md

 # Marvel SPA
-SPA to interact with marvel characters
+SPA to interact with marvel API characters